dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/03-data-access/index.md

 **Task 1: Create the boundary**

-1. Navigate to the Account Management Portal > Identity & access management > Policies, and to the "Boundaries" tab
+1. Navigate to the Account Management Portal > Identity & access management > Policy management, and to the "Boundaries" tab
 2. Click on the "+ Create boundary" button
 3. Fill the form:
 - Boundary name: "Easytrade"